-There are currently a number of staff at Co-op Academy Swinton who have additional qualifications, experience or training in relation to SEN. These include: autism, speech, language and communication needs, Dyslexia, Reading Intervention, Maths Recovery etc. The SENCO also has the NASEN Award (National Association of Special Educational Needs Coordination).
+There are currently a number of staff at Co-op Academy Swinton who have additional qualifications, experience or training in relation to SEN. These include: autism, speech, language and communication needs, Dyslexia, Reading Intervention, Maths Recovery etc.

 Because of the diverse needs of our students, we have regular visits from specialist advisory teachers, who offer our teachers guidance on supporting students with specific needs such as hearing or visual impairment; speech, language and communication needs; or autistic spectrum disorder.

 Co-op Academy Swinton accesses services and expertise from a wide range of specialist services to ensure that we make appropriate provision for students with special educational needs.
 We would seek guidance from outside agencies in any case where, after a period of assessment and intervention, a child was still not making progress in his or her learning.